RichKitibwa/LabDx/README.md

 Add runtime.txt file, add this `python-3.7.2`  .
 Then add all changes and commit by running `git add . && git commit -m 'commit message'`

-Finally push to heroku by running `heroku git:remote -a LabDx`
+Finally push to heroku by running `git push master heroku`

+Then run then the program using `heroku open`